ADWilkinson/chordcraft/README.md

 ## Usage

-Select your preferred style, mood, and instrument from the drop-down menus, and then click "Generate" to create a unique chord progression.
+Select your preferred style and mood from the drop-down menus, and then click "Generate" to create a unique chord progression.

 ## Contributing